ruiming-wu/FAST_Flow_Matching/data_collection/README.md

 To prevent early truncation during trajectory generation, the following modifications were made:

 - **Angle threshold**: increased from ±0.2 rad → **±pi/4 rad**
-  - to achieve this, you need to go to ./Lib/site-packages/gymnasium/envs/mujoco/inverted_pendulum_v5.py and change this threshold in the **step** function of the **InvertedPendulumEnv**
+  - to achieve this, you need to go to ./Lib/site-packages/gymnasium/envs/mujoco/inverted_pendulum_v5.py and change this threshold in the **step** function of the **InvertedPendulumEnv** class
 - **Cart position range**: from [-1.0, 1.0] → **[-10.0, 10.0]**
-  - to achieve this, you need to go to ./Lib/site-packages/gymnasium/envs/mujoco/assets/inverted_pendulum.xml and change this range in the <mujoco>-<worldbody>-<body>-<joint>-range
+  - to achieve this, you need to go to ./Lib/site-packages/gymnasium/envs/mujoco/assets/inverted_pendulum.xml and change this range in the `<mujoco>-<worldbody>-<body>-<joint>-range`

 ---